devonfw-tutorials/katacoda-scenarios-dev/73_tutorial-for-cobigen-angular-client-generation_cobigen-angular-client-generation/step5.md

-Now you can go through api module of your java project and use Cobigen again to generate your client.
+Now you can go through api module of your java project and use Cobigen again to generate your front end (angular code).

 ## CobiGen Java